 What if I have class during meals?

-Food is the fuel for your brain, so make time to eat for class and studying.
+Food is the fuel your brain needs to help you think, so make time to eat.
 If you skip a meal, you may have trouble concentrating, get a headache, or feel like you didn’t get very much out of your class.
 Even if you can’t sit down for a full meal, pack a healthy, portable snack such as: